 Yes.
 AIM is MRI Safe and cleared for use in MRI suite environments, including sedated scans and interventional MRI procedures.
 No metal components are present that would create a safety hazard in the MRI environment.

 Yes.
-AIM eliminates the need for separate endoscopy bite blocks and awake fiberoptic intubation airways in many cases.
+AIM eliminates the need for endoscopy and TEE bite blocks and awake fiberoptic intubation airways in many cases.

 Yes.
-By reducing hypoxic events and airway rescue interventions, AIM may reduce adverse events and related costs.
+By reducing hypoxic events and airway rescue interventions, AIM can reduce adverse events and related costs.

 Don't see your question here?
 Our team is happy to answer clinical, technical, or procurement questions directly.